kubernetes-sigs/scheduler-plugins/kep/42-podgroup-coscheduling/README.md

 2. When the number is equal or greater than `minMember`, send a signal to permit the waiting pods.

 We can define `MaxScheduleTime` for a PodGroup.
 If any pod times out, the whole group would be rejected.

-#### PostBind

-This extension is primarily used to record the PodGroup Status.
-When a pod is bound successfully, we would update the status of its affiliated PodGroup.

 ### Known Limitations